klaviyo/klaviyo-react-native-sdk/README.md

 ### Example App

-We have included a bare-bones example app in this repository for reference of how to integrate with our SDK.
+We have included an example app in this repository for reference of how to integrate with our SDK.
-It is primarily intended to give code samples such as how and where to `initialize` or how to implement notification delegate methods on iOS.
-To actually run the example app:
+It is primarily intended to give code samples such as how and where to `initialize`, implement notification delegate methods on iOS, and handle an opened notification intent on Android.
+We've commented the sample app code to call out key setup steps, search for `iOS Installation Step` and `Android Installation Step`.

+To run the example app:

 - Clone this repository
 - From the root directory, run `yarn example-setup`.
 This is an alias that will do the following:
   - Run `yarn install --immutable` from the root directory
   - Navigate to the `example` directory and run `bundle install`
   - Navigate to the `example/ios` directory and run `bundle exec pod install`
+- Android configuration:
+  - To initialize Klaviyo from the native layer, open `example/android/gradle.properties` and follow the instructions to set your `publicApiKey` and verify `initializeKlaviyoFromNative` is enabled.
+  - If you wish to run the Android example app with push/firebase, you'll need to copy a `google-services.json` file into `example/android/app/src` and update the `applicationId` in `app/build.gradle` to match your application ID.
+    Then, open `example/android/gradle.properties` and follow the instructions to enable `useNativeFirebase`.
+    This is disabled by default because the app will crash on launch without a `google-services.json` file.
 - From the project's root directory, run `yarn example start` to start the example application.
 Follow the metro instructions from here, i.e. press `i` to run on iOS or `a` to run on Android.